-THE INTERNATIONAL TRANSPLANTATION SCIENCE MENTEE-MENTOR AWARDS FOR THE 28TH INTERNATIONAL CONGRESS OF THE TRANSPLANTATION SOCIETY (TTS 2020) – SEOUL, KOREA, SEPTEMBER 12-16, 2020.
+THE INTERNATIONAL TRANSPLANTATION SCIENCE MENTEE-MENTOR AWARDS FOR THE 29TH INTERNATIONAL CONGRESS OF THE TRANSPLANTATION SOCIETY (TTS 2022) – BUENOS AIRES, ARGENTINA, SEPTEMBER 10-14, 2022.

 The Transplantation Society celebrates the contributions of basic science to the field of transplantation with the International Transplantation Science Mentee-Mentor Awards to recognize the efforts of scientists who have advanced our understanding of transplantation science and fostered the development of the young investigators who will be the future leaders in our field.

 All information will be saved in a secure, password protected environment.

 IMPORTANT: No applications or supplementary documents will be accepted after the submission deadline.

 When the application is complete, the applicant will receive a confirmation notice via e-mail with a confirmation number.
 Applicants are advised to print and keep the confirmation notice as proof of the nomination submission.

 The Transplantation Science Sub-Committee will review the applications received by the submission deadline.
 Nominees will be notified of the outcome by May 27, 2022 Recipients will be awarded during the International Transplantation Science Mentee-Mentor Networking Event during the TTS 2022 Congress (date and time to be confirmed).